-12.5 AFTER SCHOOL DETENTIONS
+12.5 After School Detentions

-• Students may be given an after-school detention for minutes for unacceptable behaviours in lessons, for being late to a lesson on three occasions, for leaving a classroom without permission, for failing to attend a detention or for an accumulation of three negative behaviour points for lack of equipment, or for three incomplete homeworks.
-Students can also be given an after-school detention if they were poorly behaved in a break time detention.

-- Parents will be notified by a text message.
-Unless we hear otherwise, we will assume that travel arrangements will have been made. - If a student acquires more than three detentions in one week (break or after school), further discussion between Tutor/SSM and perhaps either the Assistant Head of College or Head of College, needs to take place. - The academy would only reschedule an after-school detention in exceptional circumstances such as a family emergency, or a medical appointment that could not be rescheduled.
+- Students may be given an after-school detention for 45 minutes unacceptable behaviours in lessons, or for unacceptable behaviour outside of lessons, for being late to a lesson on three occasions, for leaving a classroom without permission, for failing to attend a detention or for an accumulation of three negative behaviour points for lack of equipment. - For more serious incidents students may be issued with a Principal's Detention which are held every Friday afternoon from 3.15-4.30pm.
+A Principal's Detention is also issued to students who fail to attend an after-school detention. - Parents will be notified by a text message or via a notification through the MCAS app.
+Unless we hear otherwise, we will assume that travel arrangements will have been made. - The academy would only reschedule an after-school detention in exceptional circumstances such as a family emergency, or a medical appointment that could not be rescheduled.
 Parents/carers would need to contact their relevant Head of College should there be a request to reschedule an after-school detention.

-12.6 STUDENT WITH A VALID TIME OUT CARD
+12.6 Students with A Valid Time Out Card

-- Students will not automatically be reissued with a Time Out card. - Time Out cards will only be issued for those students who have external professional involvement, evidenced medical need or require support with their emotional wellbeing. - If a student needs time out of a classroom they can still have a few minutes outside the room to compose themselves. - The teacher will use the on-call function should a student require assistance and no longer be able to rejoin the class. - If the Student Services Manager and/or member of SLT determines that they then need additional support this will be put through to Miss.
-Liasu who will arrange for a space to be available (if possible) in student support.
+- Students will not automatically be reissued with a Time Out card. - Time Out cards will only be issued for those students who have external professional involvement, evidenced medical need or require support with their emotional wellbeing. - If a student with a valid time out card needs time out of a classroom they can still have a few minutes outside the room to compose themselves. - If the Student Services Manager and/or member of SLT determines that they then need additional support this will be put through the SENCo who will arrange for an agreed place to be available. - Any supportive measure put in place is subject to review and may be withdrawn if deemed necessary by the academy. - Misuse of any supportive measure put in place may lead to its withdrawal, and appropriate sanctions imposed.

-12.7 BEHAVIOUR REPORT
+12.7 Behaviour Report